almereyda/awesome-starred/README.md

 - [influxdata/influxdb_iox](https://github.com/influxdata/influxdb_iox) - Pronounced (influxdb eye-ox), short for iron oxide.
 This is the new core of InfluxDB written in Rust on top of Apache Arrow.
 - [radicle-dev/radicle-link](https://github.com/radicle-dev/radicle-link) - The second iteration of the Radicle code collaboration protocol.
 - [lukaspustina/mhost](https://github.com/lukaspustina/mhost) - More than host - A modern take on the classic host DNS lookup utility including an easy to use and very fast Rust lookup library.
-- [FedericoPonzi/Horust](https://github.com/FedericoPonzi/Horust) - Horust is a supervisor / init system written in rust and designed to be run inside containers.
+- [FedericoPonzi/Horust](https://github.com/FedericoPonzi/Horust) - Horust is a supervisor / init system written in rust and designed to run inside containers.
 - [sayanarijit/xplr](https://github.com/sayanarijit/xplr) - A hackable, minimal, fast TUI file explorer
 - [orf/dirscan](https://github.com/orf/dirscan) - A high performance tool for summarizing large directories or drives
 - [out-of-cheese-error/gooseberry](https://github.com/out-of-cheese-error/gooseberry) - A command line utility to generate a knowledge base from Hypothesis annotations